icon-project/IIPs/IIPS/iip-draft_btp.md

      | msg  | Bytes   | Serialized BTP Message                     |

 2. The BTP Message Relay(BMR) detects events.
-   * The relay detects [BMC.Message](#message) through various ways.
+   * Relay detects [BMC.Message](#message) through various ways.
-   * The relay can confirm that it occurs and it's finalized.
+   * Relay can confirm that it occurs and it's finalized.

 3. BMR gathers proofs
    * Relay gathers proofs of the event(POE)s
      - Proof for the new block
      - Proof for the event in the block
-   * Relay builds Relay Message including followings.
+   * Relay builds Relay Message including the following,
-     - Proof of the new events
+     - Proof of new events
      - New events including the BTP Message.
    * Relay calls [BMC.handleRelayMessage](#handlerelaymessage)
      with built Relay Message.